 The original database for all things meaningful travel, GoAbroad focuses on study abroad, internships abroad, teaching abroad and more with an easily navigable site and some really useful information categorized per country and by type of transition abroad.
 All of the articles are written by people who’ve been there and done it.

 Another giant database for all meaningful experiences overseas — from volunteering and studying to interning and teaching — GoOveseas has programs, reviews and a very large blog full of personal experience and helpful articles for any country you could dream of teaching in.

 Jimmy ESL is a smorgasbord of great information about teaching English abroad, most of which is written by teachers who have experienced it but didn’t want to go through the work of starting their own blogs.
 Whether you want the detailed scoop on what it’s like to teach abroad in Japan, China, South Korea, Saudi Arabia, India and more…you’ll find it here!
 You can also search for jobs and find great worksheets to help you in the classroom.

 Most of you know I started an online TEFL agency as a result of this very blog, and it has it’s own separate blog for all things related to teaching English abroad.
-It’s a wealth of information by writers with personal experience teaching in Thailand, Costa Rica, Nicaragua and Colombia.
+It’s a wealth of information by writers with personal experience teaching in Thailand, Costa Rica, Czech Republic, Guatemala, Peru and Online.

 The Wayfarer’s Book

 Native New Yorker, Amy Butler has been traveling for as long as she can remember, starting with long car rides to visit Grandma.
 She’s been nearly everywhere it seems, from Cuba and Costa Rica to Laos, Indonesia, Turkey and Russia, but now she’s living and writing about her teaching experiences in Kiev, Ukraine.